plautskiy/TermPulse/README.md

 # TermPulse
-JavaFX app for accounting works with RTDS
+JavaFX app for accounting works with RTSD